Diseases

 • Requirements for pharmaceuticals development

-At present, there are no data on the working mechanism of the available compounds.
-The limited insight in the microorganism itself impedes the development of other compounds.
+At present, data on the working mechanisms of the available compounds for treating Cryptosporidium infection are lacking or proprietary.
+Insights on the microorganism itself often impedes the development of other compounds.

-1. Study the molecular targets and working mechanism for the different active compounds, in order to better understand and manipulate safety (environmental, animals and person who gives treatment)
+Study the molecular targets and working mechanism for the different active compounds, in order to better understand and manipulate safety (environmental, animals, and person who gives treatment).

 • Time to develop new or improved pharmaceuticals